 Where to Stay

 What can I say – one of my favorite hotels in the whole wide world stands right in the heart of Bangkok, precisely in Chinatown.
 It’s the Shanghai Mansion*

 If you manage to leave this wonderful place – which is not easy since the Shanghai Mansion* is just mesmerizing, you are right in the center of the action.
 Not only the Hua Lamphong station is just around the corner.
-Also, you reach many of the major attractions walking.
+Also, you reach many of the major attractions by walking.

 On my last trip, I stayed at the Vismaya Suvarnabhumi Resort just a ten-minute drive from Suvarnabhumi International Airport.
-They offer a free airport pickup for arriving passengers.
+They offer free airport pickup for arriving passengers.
 The trip to the airport is around 200 Baht.
-There is a restaurant and an outdoor pool at the hotel and a convenience store is within walking distance.
+There is a restaurant and an outdoor pool at the hotel, and a convenience store is within walking distance.

 What to Eat

 Apart from western-style restaurants, you’ll see food stalls and market stands practically on every street corner in Bangkok.
-There, you can eat amazingly inexpensive.
+There, you can eat amazingly inexpensively.
 However, you might have to compromise on comfort and hygiene.
 The food from these open-air kitchens has become an integral part of the daily life of many Thais.

 I actually love eating at food courts.
 In Asian countries, these are often in the basement or on the top floor of a large shopping center or supermarket.
 Every stall offers different cuisines.
 Hence, at Bangkok’s malls, you can eat Indonesian, Chinese, Indian, and – yes, also Thai.

 You don’t pay by cash or credit card, but with coupons or chip cards that you have to buy at the entrance.
 Obviously, you get back what you don’t use.